livechat/livechat-public-docs/billing-api/_user-guide.md

 ### 2.2.
 [Ledger](#ledger)

-The Ledger API is designed for sellers to manage the financial activity and balance.
+The Ledger API lets you manage the financial activity and balance.
+In other words, it will show you the purchase history and your earnings.

 #### Use cases: